AYLIEN/aylien_newsapi_nodejs/docs/DefaultApi.md

   'body': "body_example", // String | This parameter is used for finding stories whose body contains a specfic keyword.
 It supports [boolean operators](https://newsapi.aylien.com/docs/boolean-operators).
   'text': "text_example", // String | This parameter is used for finding stories whose title or body contains a specfic keyword.
 It supports [boolean operators](https://newsapi.aylien.com/docs/boolean-operators).
   'language': ["language_example"], // [String] | This parameter is used for finding stories whose language is the specified value.
 It supports [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language codes.
-  'publishedAtStart': "publishedAtStart_example", // String | This parameter is used for finding stories whose published at is greater than the specified value.
+  'publishedAtStart': "publishedAtStart_example", // String | This parameter is used for finding stories whose published at time is greater than the specified value.
 [Here](https://newsapi.aylien.com/docs/working-with-dates) you can find more information about how [to work with dates](https://newsapi.aylien.com/docs/working-with-dates).
-  'publishedAtEnd': "publishedAtEnd_example", // String | This parameter is used for finding stories whose published at is less than the specified value.
+  'publishedAtEnd': "publishedAtEnd_example", // String | This parameter is used for finding stories whose published at time is less than the specified value.
 [Here](https://newsapi.aylien.com/docs/working-with-dates) you can find more information about how [to work with dates](https://newsapi.aylien.com/docs/working-with-dates).
-  'categoriesTaxonomy': "categoriesTaxonomy_example", // String | This parameter is used for defining type of the taxonomy for the rest of categories queries.
+  'categoriesTaxonomy': "categoriesTaxonomy_example", // String | This parameter is used for defining the type of the taxonomy for the rest of the categories queries.
   'categoriesConfident': true, // Boolean | This parameter is used for finding stories whose categories are confident.
-  'categoriesId': ["categoriesId_example"], // [String] | This parameter is used for finding stories whose categories id is the specified value.
+  'categoriesId': ["categoriesId_example"], // [String] | This parameter is used for finding stories by categories id.
-  'categoriesLevel': [56], // [Integer] | This parameter is used for finding stories whose categories level is the specified value.
+  'categoriesLevel': [56], // [Integer] | This parameter is used for finding stories by categories level.
-  'entitiesTitleText': ["entitiesTitleText_example"], // [String] | This parameter is used for finding stories whose entities text in title is the specified value.
+  'entitiesTitleText': ["entitiesTitleText_example"], // [String] | This parameter is used to find stories based on the specified entities `text` in story titles.
-  'entitiesTitleType': ["entitiesTitleType_example"], // [String] | This parameter is used for finding stories whose entities type in title is the specified value.
+  'entitiesTitleType': ["entitiesTitleType_example"], // [String] | This parameter is used to find stories based on the specified entities `type` in story titles.
-  'entitiesTitleLinksDbpedia': ["entitiesTitleLinksDbpedia_example"], // [String] | This parameter is used for finding stories whose entities dbpedia url in title is the specified value.
+  'entitiesTitleLinksDbpedia': ["entitiesTitleLinksDbpedia_example"], // [String] | This parameter is used to find stories based on the specified entities dbpedia URL in story titles.
-  'entitiesBodyText': ["entitiesBodyText_example"], // [String] | This parameter is used for finding stories whose entities text in body is the specified value.
+  'entitiesBodyText': ["entitiesBodyText_example"], // [String] | This parameter is used to find stories based on the specified entities `text` in the body of stories.
-  'entitiesBodyType': ["entitiesBodyType_example"], // [String] | This parameter is used for finding stories whose entities type in body is the specified value.
+  'entitiesBodyType': ["entitiesBodyType_example"], // [String] | This parameter is used to find stories based on the specified entities `type` in the body of stories.
-  'entitiesBodyLinksDbpedia': ["entitiesBodyLinksDbpedia_example"], // [String] | This parameter is used for finding stories whose entities dbpedia url in body is the specified value.
+  'entitiesBodyLinksDbpedia': ["entitiesBodyLinksDbpedia_example"], // [String] | This parameter is used to find stories based on the specified entities dbpedia URL in the body of stories.
   'sentimentTitlePolarity': "sentimentTitlePolarity_example", // String | This parameter is used for finding stories whose title sentiment is the specified value.
   'sentimentBodyPolarity': "sentimentBodyPolarity_example", // String | This parameter is used for finding stories whose body sentiment is the specified value.
+  'mediaImagesCountMin': 56, // Integer | This parameter is used for finding stories whose number of images is greater than or equal to the specified value.
+  'mediaImagesCountMax': 56, // Integer | This parameter is used for finding stories whose number of images is less than or equal to the specified value.
+  'mediaVideosCountMin': 56, // Integer | This parameter is used for finding stories whose number of videos is greater than or equal to the specified value.
+  'mediaVideosCountMax': 56, // Integer | This parameter is used for finding stories whose number of videos is less than or equal to the specified value.
   'authorId': [56], // [Integer] | This parameter is used for finding stories whose author id is the specified value.
   'authorName': "authorName_example", // String | This parameter is used for finding stories whose author full name contains the specified value.
   'sourceId': [56], // [Integer] | This parameter is used for finding stories whose source id is the specified value.
   'sourceName': ["sourceName_example"], // [String] | This parameter is used for finding stories whose source name contains the specified value.
   'sourceDomain': ["sourceDomain_example"], // [String] | This parameter is used for finding stories whose source domain is the specified value.
   'sourceLocationsCountry': ["sourceLocationsCountry_example"], // [String] | This parameter is used for finding stories whose source country is the specified value.
 It supports [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes.
+[Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
   'sourceLocationsState': ["sourceLocationsState_example"], // [String] | This parameter is used for finding stories whose source state/province is the specified value.
+[Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
   'sourceLocationsCity': ["sourceLocationsCity_example"], // [String] | This parameter is used for finding stories whose source city is the specified value.
+[Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
-  'sourceScopesCountry': ["sourceScopesCountry_example"], // [String] | This parameter is used for finding stories whose source scopes country is the specified value.
+  'sourceScopesCountry': ["sourceScopesCountry_example"], // [String] | This parameter is used for finding stories whose source scopes is the specified country value.
 It supports [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes.
+[Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
-  'sourceScopesState': ["sourceScopesState_example"], // [String] | This parameter is used for finding stories whose source scopes state/province is the specified value.
+  'sourceScopesState': ["sourceScopesState_example"], // [String] | This parameter is used for finding stories whose source scopes is the specified state/province value.
+[Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
-  'sourceScopesCity': ["sourceScopesCity_example"], // [String] | This parameter is used for finding stories whose source scopes city is the specified value.
+  'sourceScopesCity': ["sourceScopesCity_example"], // [String] | This parameter is used for finding stories whose source scopes is the specified city value.
+[Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
-  'sourceScopesLevel': ["sourceScopesLevel_example"], // [String] | This parameter is used for finding stories whose source scopes level is the specified value.
+  'sourceScopesLevel': ["sourceScopesLevel_example"], // [String] | This parameter is used for finding stories whose source scopes is the specified level value.
+[Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
   'cluster': false, // Boolean | This parameter enables clustering for the returned stories.
-  'clusterAlgorithm': "lingo", // String | This parameter is used for specifying the clustering algorithm.
+  'clusterAlgorithm': "lingo", // String | This parameter is used for specifying the clustering algorithm you wish to use.
 It supprts STC, Lingo and [k-means](https://en.wikipedia.org/wiki/K-means_clustering) algorithms.
   '_return': ["_return_example"], // [String] | This parameter is used for specifying return fields.
-  'sortBy': "published_at", // String | This parameter is used for changing the order column of the result.
+  'sortBy': "published_at", // String | This parameter is used for changing the order column of the results.
   'sortDirection': "desc", // String | This parameter is used for changing the order direction of the result.
   'cursor': "*", // String | This parameter is used for finding a specific page.
-  'perPage': 10 // Integer | This parameter is used for specifying number of the items in each page.
+  'perPage': 10 // Integer | This parameter is used for specifying number of items in each page.
 };

 var callback = function(error, data, response) {